 - Cash from the sale in your bank within two weeks (more likely, two months).

 Whatever situation you find yourself in after losing a job, acting fast is always the key.
-If you take control of your mortgage from the outset, it won’t take control of you later down the line.
+If you take control of your mortgage from the outset, it won’t control you later down the line.